 In June 2019, TCS completed its thirteenth season RESOLUTION with a performance of John Corigliano's Symphony No. 1, "Of Rage and Remembrance," in honor of WorldPride and the fiftieth anniversary of the Stonewall uprising.

-The fourteenth season RISE UP: Music that Inspires and Uplifts features pieces written in the best and worst of times for the best of humanity.
+The 2019-20 fourteenth season RISE UP: Music that Inspires and Uplifts featured pieces written in the best and worst of times for the best of humanity.

 The Chelsea Symphony is proud to be a member of the Chelsea Cultural Partnership/Destination Chelsea.

 This programming is supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.

 |Executive Director + President|